Skip to content

 What is a motorbike warranty?

-A motorbike warranty is essentially a promise from the manufacturer or a warranty provider that should your bike encounter any mechanical issues within a certain period after purchase, the repair costs will be covered.
+A motorbike warranty is essentially a promise from the motorcycle manufacturer or an independent warranty provider that should your bike encounter certain mechanical issues within a set time period after purchase, the repair costs will be covered.

-While some years you might not need to use the warranty, the potential savings on repairs and the safety net it provides can be invaluable.
+Although there may be some years when you don’t need to use the warranty, the potential savings on repairs and the safety net it provides can be invaluable.

-Is a motorbike warranty different to motorbike insurance?
+Is a motorbike warranty different to my motorbike insurance?

-Indeed, a motorbike warranty is distinct from motorbike insurance.
+Yes, a motorbike warranty is different to motorbike insurance.
 A warranty is limited to mechanical breakdowns and is active for a specified time, usually ranging from one to three years.

-On the other hand, a motorbike insurance policy also offers cover for damage caused by external events, including theft or road accidents.
-A motorbike warranty only offers protection if your bike has a mechanical breakdown within the specified time of you taking the warranty out.
+On the other hand, a motorbike insurance policy offers cover for damage caused by external events, including theft or road accidents.

 How much does a motorbike warranty cost?

-The cost of a motorbike warranty isn't a one-size-fits-all figure.
-It varies significantly depending on the provider and several factors related to your bike.
+The cost of a motorbike warranty varies significantly depending on the warranty provider and several factors related to your bike.
 These factors include:

 • The age of the bike